gewenyu99/gewenyu99/README.md

 I go by two names, you can call me Vincent or Wen Yu!

-I used to work at [Appwrite](https://appwrite.io) as a DevRel Engineer and studied Computer Engineering at the University of Waterloo.
+I'm at [Trunk.io](https://trunk.io/) as a DevRel Engineer and studied Computer Engineering at the University of Waterloo.

 Currently drinking:
 - ☕ Gatina Nyeri, Kenya from Thom Bargen Coffee Roasters